mongodb/docs-compass/source/includes/schema-export-format-standard.rst

        `official JSON docs <https://json-schema.org/draft/2020-12/json-schema-validation#name-required>`_.

    * - ``properties``
-     - document
+     - object
      - Properties for each field.
-Each subdocument may contain fields like ``type``.
+Keys are property names and values are subschemas.
 For details, see the `official JSON docs
        <https://json-schema.org/draft/2020-12/json-schema-core#section-10.3.2.1>`_.

    * - ``items``